AlisonWoodman/CV/README.md

 #### Teamwork

 I enjoy working in a group toward a shared goal.
 I joined a conference team as the Speaker Liaison for Effective Altruism Global San Francisco 2016, a conference attended by 1000 guests and 100 speakers.
 I worked in an intensive environment to a strict deadline managing a group of 12 volunteers and regularly checked in with the team to ensure a successful event.
+I've enjoyed taking part in four group projects at Makers where we employed agile practices to iterate towards our goals.
 ***
 ## <a name="projects">Projects</a>